 WHO WE ARE...

-We are a three person operation currently with a support crew of many who are mentioned in general below.
+We are a two person operation currently with a support crew of many who are mentioned in general below.
 We have many friends and customers throughout the world that have helped to make this business work and I want to thank them for all they have done.
 Jeff Caplan; Owner, Darren Shackelford; Vice President

 WHAT WE STRIVE TO DO...

 Besides the obvious of making a great product and delivering on our promises, we like to make parts that are a small part of a larger assembly, that the manufacturer refuses to sell to the public, causing the public to spend needless money and waste a perfectly good part.
 If I can produce a part, sell it to a client where they save money and time compared to what it would have cost, than that is the part I want to be making.
 For example, a horn kit for an 850 Volvo.
 The concern: the horn would get stuck on because of cheap plastic insulators in the steering wheel.
 The only fix was to clip the wire or replace the steering wheel assembly at $300 plus.
 Jeff redesigned the horn parts and came up with a fix for $40.
 This saves from having to throw away a good steering wheel which helps to save the environment.